 The Guangdong FTZ

 The Guangdong Zone is intended to boost investment.
-The zone will consist of 3 areas: the districts of Nansha in Guangzhou, Henqing in Zhuhai and Qianhai, and Shekou in Shenzhen.
+The zone will consist of three areas: the districts of Nansha in Guangzhou, Henqing in Zhuhai and Qianhai, and Shekou in Shenzhen.

 In the zone, a series of pilot programs will also be introduced, such as tax rebates for exporters, cross-border renminbi loans, and offshore data services.